DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow: System Implementation Details

 \subsection{Dashboard Visualization}

-To support user understanding and foster trust, \textit{DoubleAgents} provides clear visual feedback on the task state and system progress throughout the scheduling process.
+To support user understanding and foster alignment, DoubleAgents provides real-time visual feedback on the task state and system progress throughout the scheduling process.
 We implement a Flask-based dashboard interface designed to make the planning workflow interactive, legible, and actionable.
-The dashboard is composed of several layered visual components, shown in Figure~\ref{fig:screen_all}(D), (E), and (F), which we describe in detail below:

-\begin{itemize} \item \textbf{Assignment Grid and Progress Tracker} (Figure~\ref{fig:screen_all}D): This panel visualizes tentative and confirmed speaker-to-slot assignments.
-It highlights which seminar slots remain unfilled and which speakers have been successfully scheduled.
-This layer helps Lee assess how close the current plan is to completion at a glance. \item \textbf{Calendar and Timelines} (Figure~\ref{fig:screen_all}F): Anchored in simulated days, this temporal layer helps Lee reason about timing, deadlines, and follow-up actions.
-The calendar highlights both the current simulated day and the seminar dates, allowing Lee to prioritize actions based on urgency and scheduling constraints. \item \textbf{Communication Visualization} (Figure~\ref{fig:screen_all}E): This panel displays the message history between the coordination agent and each speaker, offering a transparent view of the outreach and response status.
-It enables Lee to track ongoing communications, detect gaps, and assess follow-up needs. \end{itemize} These visual layers operate in parallel, allowing the system to efficiently track and update the state of each element in real time.
-Throughout the process, Lee interacts with the coordination agent and the respondent agents to collaboratively establish speaker-to-slot assignments for the seminar.
-Together, these visualization features provide Lee with a clear overview of assignment progress and a sense of what needs to be done on the current and subsequent days.
+The dashboard is composed of several layered visual components, shown in Figure~\ref{fig:screen_all} (Right): \begin{itemize} \item \textbf{Assignment Progress Tracker.} This panel visualizes tentative and confirmed speaker-to-slot assignments.
+It highlights which seminar slots remain unfilled and which speakers have been successfully scheduled, enabling users to assess how close the current plan is to completion at a glance. \item \textbf{Calendar View.} Anchored in simulated days, this temporal layer helps users reason about timing, deadlines, and follow-up actions.
+The calendar highlights both the current simulated day and the seminar dates, allowing prioritization of actions based on urgency and scheduling constraints. \item \textbf{Communication History.} This panel displays the message history between the coordination agent and each speaker, offering a transparent view of the outreach and response status.
+It enables users to track ongoing communications, detect gaps, and assess follow-up needs. \end{itemize}

-At the end of each simulated day, the system generates a daily summary that highlights key events and decisions.
-Specifically, we use GPT-4o to generate the daily summaries, with prompt details provided in the Appendix~\ref{subsec:daily-summary}.
-As shown in Figure~\ref{fig:screen_all}(B), one example summary is presented within the Interactive Chat Interface and reads: “\textit{Invitations for the HCI seminar were sent to Profs.
-A, B, and Students X, Y. Prof. B and Student Y expressed interest, with scheduling pending.
-Both Prof. B and Student X inquired about Zoom options instead of in-person attendance.}” After reviewing the summary, Lee confirms the day’s progress and clicks Continue to Next Day to proceed.
-This iterative, day-by-day process continues until all seminar slots are successfully assigned.